FarronF/limerick-council-meetings/meetings/2023/10/12-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 8th June 2023.md

 advised that both Novas and Focus work with the Education and Training Board (ETB) and run

-Training, life skills programme, courses and apprenticeships.--- 3
+Training, life skills programme, courses and apprenticeships.
+---
+3

 **Item 4: Presentation on the Affordable Housing Launch**